 At Ashmount me take a holistic view of how all are children develop personally, socially, healthily and through the development of their skills to become good citizens.
 This follows the London Borough of Islington’s agreed syllabus and covers an array of topic in an age appropriate way.

-Personal, Social, Health, Citizenship and Economic (PSHCE) education is a subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
+Personal, Social, Health and Economic (PSHE) education is a subject through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 These skills and attributes help pupils to stay healthy, safe and prepare them for life and work in modern Britain.
-PSHCE education at Ashmount helps pupils to achieve their academic potential, and leave school equipped with skills they will need throughout later life.
+PSHE education at Ashmount helps pupils to achieve their academic potential, and leave school equipped with skills they will need throughout later life.

-PSHCE includes the compulsory subjects of relationships and health education.
-Sex and relationship education is taught as part of our comprehensive PSHCE curriculum.
-The scheme we follow is called You, Me PSHCE and this reflects modern times, with practical guidance and ideas, assisting teachers in providing children with the vital, good quality PSHCE lessons they are entitled to, to be safer in an ever changing world.
-The scheme You, Me, PSHCE builds on pupils’ learning through the Early Years Foundation Stage, especially in the prime areas of personal, social and emotional development and physical development.
+PSHE includes the compulsory subjects of relationships and health education.
+Sex and relationship education is taught as part of our comprehensive PSHE curriculum.
+The scheme we follow is called You, Me PSHE and this reflects modern times, with practical guidance and ideas, assisting teachers in providing children with the vital, good quality PSHE lessons they are entitled to, to be safer in an ever changing world.
+The scheme You, Me, PSHE builds on pupils’ learning through the Early Years Foundation Stage, especially in the prime areas of personal, social and emotional development and physical development.

 Governing bodies and proprietors should ensure that children are taught about safeguarding, including online safety.
 Schools should consider this as part of providing a broad and balanced